 1. Use a Laptop for On the Go Editing

-I have found myself many a time sitting on the train or bus home from a session, itching to get home and start editing.
+I have found myself many a time sitting on the train or bus home from a session, itching to get home and start post-production.
 The journey home may take hours, especially if you travelled far to snap away.
 I don’t have a laptop, I work on my desktop.

 I wish I did in these cases, as those hours travelling could be put to good use.
 By the time I’m home, I could have imported them into Lightroom, added keywords and started on the culling.